D1ang/Silkscreenservice/README.md

 ![Design](https://github.com/D1ang/Silkscreenservice/blob/master/mockups/presentation.png)

 ## UX
-To make the system as clear as possible to the end-user a basic but very clean design has been chosen.
+To make the system as clear as possible to the end-user, a basic but very clean design has been chosen.
 Options are minimalistic and the end-user will not be overloaded with options to choose from.
-The navigation bar, buttons, cart system and dashboard have been built with this in mind and have an easy to understand logic.
+The navigation bar, buttons, cart system and dashboard have been built and have an easy to understand logic.

 ## User stories
 With years of field experience, we have built a well-known form and work ethic in creating designs.
 We asked our customers from day to day what they would like to see in a sample and came up with the following points:

- - As a user, I want to easily fill in the forms for a service request (**services**)
+ - As a user, I want to easily fill in the forms for a service request (services)
- - As a user, I want to upload my artwork fast and easy in the same system (**checkout form**)
+ - As a user, I want to upload my artwork fast and easy in the same system (checkout form)
- - As a user, I want a secured overview of my order history (**dashboard**)
+ - As a user, I want a secured overview of my order history (dashboard)
- - As a user, I want to the system to remember my cart for if I want to make changes later on (**cart**)
+ - As a user, I want the system to remember my cart, for if I want to make changes later (cart)
- - As a user, I don't want to fill in my details everytime, but do want to change them if needed (**profile**)
+ - As a user, I do not want to fill in my details every time, but do want to change them if needed (profile)
- - As an employee, I want to know which service are required per order (**order**)
+ - As an employee, I want to know which service are required per order (order)
- - As an employee, I want to change the status of an order (**admin list actions**)
+ - As an employee, I want to change the status of an order (admin list actions)
- - As an employee, I would like to download the artwork (**order details**)
+ - As an employee, I would like to download the artwork (order details)
- - As an employee, I would like to upload and overwrite the artwork (**order details**)
+ - As an employee, I would like to upload and overwrite the artwork (order details)
- - As an employee, I want to search and filter the orders (**search & filter**)
+ - As an employee, I want to search and filter the orders (search & filter)

 ### Strategy
-The goal of the tool is to make it as easy as possible to access, short and informative, while striving for a minimalist and user-friendly design as possible.
+The goal of the system is to make it as easy as possible to access, short and informative, while striving for a minimalist and user-friendly design.

 ### Scope
 For customers, we wanted to provide them with an easy to understand (first-view-use) system.
 This way, they would be able to request services: faster, easier and on their own, so our studio employees have more free time for other job-related tasks and be able to do their service tasks more efficient.